casey-barr/casey-barr.github.io/_drafts/pandas_profiling.md

 Recently I learned of a cool Python package called`pandas_profiling`that serves as an extension of the `pandas.DataFrame.describe()` function in the pandas module.
 The package serves as a nice way to automate a lot of the common statistics generated when looking at data, such as the following:

 >**Essentials**: type, unique values, missing values
->**Quantile statistics** ike minimum value, Q1, median, Q3, maximum, range, interquartile range
+>**Quantile statistics** like minimum value, Q1, median, Q3, maximum, range, interquartile range
 >**Descriptive statistics** like mean, mode, standard deviation, sum, median absolute deviation, coefficient of variation, kurtosis, skewness
 >**Most frequent values**
 >**Histogram**